rubenrua/Notes/langs/rust/0002_performance.md

 Notes:

+ - Iterators usually are more efficient than using an index (like `for`s in C), because Rust enforces bounds checks.
  - [actix](https://github.com/actix/actix) is an Actor framework for Rust with [a small, pragmatic, and extremely fast rust web framework](https://github.com/actix/actix-web).
  - next: String vs &str